-Incorporating noise will be relevant later, so we will use the notation $\mathbf{\tilde{B}} = \mathbf{B}\vec{x} + \xi$ with $\xi$ being a vector of zero-mean noise.
+Incorporating noise will be relevant later, so we will use the notation $\mathbf{\tilde{B}} = \mathbf{B}x + \xi$ with $\xi$ being a vector of zero-mean noise.
 For the time being, however, we will assume perfect "estimates" and ignore the $\xi$ component of $\mathbf{\tilde{B}}$.
-Further, we define a vector of inputs to the ecology $\vec{u}$, and a matrix $\mathbf{Z}$ mapping inputs to multicules.
+Further, we define a vector of inputs to the ecology $u$, and a matrix $\mathbf{Z}$ mapping inputs to multicules.
 However, it is not in fact required that we have any knowledge of $\mathbf{B}$, $\mathbf{G}$, or any other parameter matrices a priori.
 This is where the application of reinforcement learning will become central to later sections of the study.
 For now, we must first define a model of the evolutionary process.
 The rest of this section will be a discussion of the model and how we can convert it into a Partially Observable Markov Decision Process (POMDP) so as to enable the use of the extensive research in control systems engineering and the theory of artificial intelligence.